-We all have the right to good mental health care.
-If you’re unhappy with your GP, doctor’s surgery, mental health service or other NHS treatment, you can complain to them directly, or to the NHS in your region.
-This guide outlines things you can do if you are not happy with the care you have received.
+If you are dissatisfied with your GP, doctor’s surgery, mental health service or any other NHS treatment, you have the option to lodge a complaint with them directly, or to the NHS trust in your region.
+This guide outlines things you can do if you are not satisfied with the wuality of care you have received.

 Complain about your GP surgery